 To fill your prescription, provide your plan membership information, which can be found on your member ID card, at the in-network pharmacy you choose.
-The in-network pharmacy will automatically bill the plan for our share of your drug cost.
+The in-network pharmacy will automatically bill the plan for our share of the costs of your drug.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.